 To put those numbers into perspective, the Oklahoma State women's program had tallied five All-Americans and seven Big 12 champions from 2004-09.

 Under Smith's watch, the Oklahoma State women's cross country team placed fourth at the 2010 Big 12 Championships and was 17th at the 2010 NCAA Championships.
 Both of those showings were the best for the Cowgirls since 2005.

 Smith came to Stillwater from Texas Tech, where he was the head men's and women's cross country coach, as well as assistant track coach from 1998-2002.
 Prior to his stint at Tech, Smith was a volunteer assistant coach for the University of Washington track and cross country programs from 1997-1998.
 He was also the head coach of Club Northwest women's cross country and track those same years.
-Athletes that Smith has coached have won three NCAA Championships, 18 All-American awards, 19 Big 12 Championships, and a World University Games gold medal.
+Athletes that Smith coached prior to his arrival at Oklahoma State won two NCAA Championships, 10 All-American awards, 11 Big 12 Championships, and a World University Games gold medal.

 While competing collegiately at Michigan State, Smith was the Big Ten Conference champion in the 10,000m in 1993 and placed second in the 1,500m that season.
 He earned All-Big Ten honors four times in cross country and track during his career.
 Was also an 11-time Academic All-Big Ten selection and three-time Academic All-America selection.
 Smith also won the Big Ten Conference Medal of Honor in 1993.

 Smith graduated from Michigan State in 1993 with a degree in fisheries and wildlife, and continued his education at the University of Washington, where he earned a Ph.D. in pharmacology in 2000.